untitaker/awesome-mastodon/README.md

 **Mastodon is the world's largest free, open-source, decentralized microblogging network**.
 See the [Official](#official) category to learn more about the network.

+Entries marked with a ⭐ are apps and services that are either recommended by us, have a good set of features, or are generally often recommended or mentioned by the community.
+Especially intended for those new to Mastodon and the Fediverse.

 ## Contents

 * [Official](#official)